Cairi-S/vegan-Glasgow/README.md

 - The information on the restaurant's cards will be displayed clearly.
 - Users will be presented with a button prompting them to 'Add a review'.
-- User's are also presented with reviews that have been left for that restaurant.
+- User's are also presented with all reviews that have been left for that restaurant.
 If the review is written by the logged-in user they also have the opportunity to edit or delete that review.
-- The admin team is also able to add reviews, in addition, they are presented with buttons to edit the restaurant's information or delete the restaurant entirely.
 - The edit button takes users to the corresponding edit page - most of the data will be prefilled from the database allowing the user to fully update their review or the restaurant information (depending on whether standard user or admin) or extend the information that has already been left.
 - The delete button prompts a modal that asks the user to confirm the deletion of that item.
 They can close or cancel the request if preferred.
+- The admin team are presented with buttons to edit the restaurant's information or delete the restaurant entirely like the users edit/delete reivew buttons they are redirected to the corresponding edit page or a modal is triggered.

 Create Account page: